pthub/slate/source/index.md

 ```

-This endpoint retrieves a persistent quote
+This endpoint retrieves a persistent quote.
+The persistent quote is stored on the system for activation at a later date.

 ### HTTP Request